Become a Charter Bus Driver: Career Guide

 Charter bus drivers, also known as motor coach drivers, transport people on chartered tours or trips.
 Common duties of charter bus drivers include addressing passenger complaints, keeping the tour on schedule and accounting for all passengers.
 In some cases, they may also play the role of tour guide.
 A certain amount of stress may be involved with driving in difficult road conditions or dealing with demanding or unruly passengers.

 A career as a charter bus driver generally begins with at least 1-3 months of training.
 Most states require a bus driver to be at least 18 years of age; however, drivers who cross state lines must be 21 years of age or older.

-Employers typically prefer to hire candidates with a high school diploma or equivalent, and a commercial driver's license (CDL) is required by law for this position.
+Employers typically prefer to hire candidates with a high school diploma or the equivalent, and a commercial driver's license (CDL) is required by law for this position.
 The following table covers the requirements for becoming a charter bus driver.

 |Degree Level||High school diploma or equivalent is generally required*|